raphaelrpl/bdc-catalog/RUNNING.rst

           },
         )

 This will register the ``bdc_test/alembic`` directory in the alembic's version locations.
-It also will make the ``bdc_test/models`` be discoverable and loaded in memory to track revisions.
+It also will make the ``bdc_test/models`` be discoverable and loaded in memory to track alembic revisions.

 Creating a new revision
 -----------------------

 The ``bdc-db`` supports `Alembic Branches <https://alembic.sqlalchemy.org/en/latest/branches.html>`_, which enables to generate revisions on different modules.

-Each module should create a ``branch`` for its revisions.

 To create a new revision for module ``bdc_test``, you must create a ``branch`` and get latest revision id to make persistent migration.
 Use the following command to get latest revision id: